 25 Hidden Culinary Gems: A Foodie’s Dream

-One of the great pleasures of traveling around the world is immersing yourself in the culture, sights, sounds, and tastes of a new place.
-But we love the travel trend of planning our next excursion around foodie destinations to experience a city plate by plate, restaurant by restaurant.
+One of the great pleasures of traveling worldwide is immersing yourself in a new place’s culture, sights, sounds, and tastes.
+But we love the travel trend of planning our next excursion around foodie destinations so we can experience a city plate by plate, restaurant by restaurant.

 1. Bangkok, Thailand